 1Is my employer required to provide accommodation to me during my maternity leave?

 Yes.
-Under clause 5(b) of the Standard Employment Contract for Foreign Domestic Workers (FDWs), the employer has an obligation to provide you with a suitable and furnished accommodation free of charge.
-The Contract does not make any distinction for when a FDW is on leave in Hong Kong.
+Under clause 5(b) of the Standard Employment Contract, the employer has an obligation to provide you with a suitable and furnished accommodation free of charge.
+The Contract does not make any distinction for when a MDW is on leave in Hong Kong.

 2Can I live out while I am on maternity leave?

-According to Clause 3 of the Standard Employment Contract, it is mandatory that a Foreign Domestic Worker (FDW) resides in the employer’s residence.
-The Contract does not make any distinction for when a FDW is on leave except when she leaves Hong Kong.
+According to Clause 3 of the Standard Employment Contract, it is mandatory that a Migrant Domestic Worker (MDW) resides in the employer’s residence.
+The Contract does not make any distinction for when a MDW is on leave except when she leaves Hong Kong.
 Breach of Clause 3 of the Contract may amount to false representation which is an offence subject to prosecution.

 While it is possible to seek permission from the Commissioner for Labour to live outside the employer’s residence during maternity leave, it is rarely granted and only under exceptional circumstances.
 The following are questions that may be considered by the Labour Department if you wish to apply for permission to live out: